 Step-3: Fill the tank

 Now, it’s time to fill water into the tank, but avoid stirring the sand.
 You can use an air-filled polythene bag on top of the sand layer; after that, slowly add water.

 Use any method, whatever you prefer, but try to disturb the sand as little as possible.

 Plants require micro and macronutrients to thrive, including nitrogen, potassium, magnesium, and many more.
 However, sand is inert and doesn’t have any.

 Therefore, you need to prepare the sand before planting to possess the necessary nutrients for plants.
-Plants usually can take nutrients both from substrate and water column.
+Plants usually can take nutrients both from the substrate and water column.

 To begin with, push some root tabs 4-6 inches apart across the sand.
 Root tabs are a slow-release fertilizer; they will melt gradually.
 Check my detailed article on how to use root tabs effectively.